 - Establishing a link between the breach of duty of care and your injuries (e.g., a collision between the truck and the vehicle)

-- Calculating the damage of your injuries and presenting your case for them to the court (e.g., medical bills, lost wages, pain and suffering)
+- Calculating the damage of your injuries and presenting your case for them to the court (e.g., medical bills, lost income, pain and suffering)

 Successfully completing these four steps is the recipe for obtaining compensation, whether in a settlement situation or at trial.
 In order to do that, our truck accident lawyers must gather evidence.